Kibyōshi: Protest pieces

 Kibyōshi from this era reversed the proportion of the gossip pieces to feature mainly political satire with social satire in the background.
-These kibyōshi were written during an intense period of social unrest, as Japan was afflicted with natural catastrophes such as floods, volcanoes, cold weather, earthquakes, drought, and famine, causing high comodity prices that led an estimated one million citizens to starve to death.
+These kibyōshi were written during an intense period of social unrest, as Japan was afflicted with natural catastrophes such as floods, volcanoes, cold weather, earthquakes, drought, and famine, causing high commodity prices that led an estimated one million citizens to starve to death.
 Additionally, government corruption, fiscal mismanagement, and the threat of class wars were plaguing the nation.

 This era's kibyōshi reflected popular protest sentiments, but the messages were never outright stated in order to get past censors.
 Instead, authors used a number of literary devices, such as allegory, asides, and reductio ad absurdum to code their true messages.
 The key to the satire of this period was overtone rather than overt statements.

 Popular subjects to satirize included the Tokugawa regime, bad blood between Tanuma Okitsugu and Sano Zanzaemon Masakoto, devaluation of the silver coin, and Neo-Confucian policies advocated during the Kansei Reforms, based on a sampling of major works.
 While never proven, it is likely that these novels contributed to public outrage and violence.